rxstack/rxstack/packages/core/docs/kernel.md

 ##### <a name="kernel-exception"></a> The `kernel.exception` event:
 The event is used to handle exceptions and create an appropriate Response to return for the exception.

-If an exception is thrown at any point inside the `Kernel`, another event - `kernel.exception` is thrown. the `kernel.exception` event is dispatched so that your system can somehow respond to the exception.
+If an exception is thrown at any point inside the `Kernel`, another event - `kernel.exception` is dispatched. the `kernel.exception` event is dispatched so that your system can somehow respond to the exception.
 Each listener to this event is passed an `ExceptionEvent` object, which you can use to access the original exception via the getException() method.
 A typical listener on this event will check for a certain type of exception